 Most of the proposed building heights are within or close to being within the current discretionary height limits in the Merri-bek Planning Scheme.

-The concept for central Coburg has been developed independently by Council but remains broadly aligned with the objectives of the State Government-led Activity Centres Program to increase housing in well-services locations.
+The central Coburg framework has been developed independently by Council but remains broadly aligned with the objectives of the State Government-led Activity Centres Program to increase housing in well-services locations.
 Importantly, Council’s concept reflects a balance of housing with economic and open space uses in the precinct – delivering more local jobs and economic uplift alongside housing growth.

 The buildings shown in the concept for Coburg are indicative building envelopes and not actual building designs.
 Concept (and then detailed) designs for each building will be developed if the project progresses.
 Great architectural design of public and private infrastructure will be a key feature of this work.